siemens/libuta/README.md

 ```

 ## Setting up the IBM software stack
 * The software stack comes packaged in debian.
-The package `libtss-dev` needs
+The package `libtss0` needs
   to be installed.
+When building libuta from source, the package `libtss-dev`
+  is needed as well
 * In order to allow non-root users the access to the TPM, we create a group
   tpm and setup udev rules.
 The following configuration steps are only for
   reference and should be adjusted during integration: